Reviewing Byrna Technologies (BYRN) & Its Competitors

 |2.53

-As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 5.49%.
-Given Byrna Technologies’ rivals stronger consensus rating and higher probable upside, analysts plainly believe Byrna Technologies has less favorable growth aspects than its rivals.
+As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 4.20%.
+Given Byrna Technologies’ peers stronger consensus rating and higher probable upside, analysts clearly believe Byrna Technologies has less favorable growth aspects than its peers.

 Summary

-Byrna Technologies rivals beat Byrna Technologies on 12 of the 13 factors compared.
+Byrna Technologies peers beat Byrna Technologies on 11 of the 12 factors compared.

 Byrna Technologies Inc., a less-lethal defense technology company, develops and manufactures less-lethal munitions.
 The company offers a Byrna line of handheld personal security devices, including the Byrna HD, a .68 caliber handheld personal security device that is designed to be used by civilians and private security professionals, as well as Byrna HD magazines, launchers, and projectiles.
 It operates in the United States, Canada, and South Africa.
 The company was formerly known as Security Devices International, Inc. and changed its name to Byrna Technologies Inc. in March 2020.
 Byrna Technologies Inc. was incorporated in 2005 and is headquartered in Andover, Massachusetts.